-If the diameter calculator serves as the source for the winding diameter, the drive controller calculates the winding diameter from the actual velocity of the axis and the actual material velocity.
-Negative values for the actual material velocity are limited to 0.
+If the diameter calculator serves as the source for the winding diameter, the drive controller calculates the winding diameter from the absolute actual motor velocity and absolute actual material velocity.
+If L00 = 5: Velocity control, the signs of the actual material velocity and set material velocity must match.

-Make sure that the actual material velocity is correctly parameterized so that the winding diameter and consequently the set torque of the axis can be calculated exactly for a consistent winding result.
+Make sure that the parameterized actual material velocity corresponds to the actual velocity of the material directly at the winder so that the winding diameter, and consequently the set torque of the axis, can be calculated exactly for a uniform winding result.
+The actual material velocity must correspond to the actual velocity of the material on the winder.

-If an analog input serves as the source for the application, parameterize, calibrate and scale the respective analog input as described in Parameterizing analog inputs [] 43].
+If an analog input serves as the source for the application, parameterize, calibrate and scale the respective analog input as described in Parameterizing analog inputs [\triangleright 40].